 - Managers’ supervision over their subordinates has a great impact on employees’ performance.
 A manager who supervises his employees by being friendly will get higher employee motivation and productivity than a manager who does not.

 - He emphasized ensuring proper communication in the organization that must make understand workers the logic behind the information and do the work efficiently.

 - Organizations run effectively and efficiently with a balanced approach.
-Every component of an organization should be discussed and evaluated before taking an important decision.
+Every component of an organization should be discussed and evaluated before making an important decision.

 Contributions of Human Relations Theory

-Since human relations theory has given more importance to employees at the workplace we can certainly see such practice in modern organizations where employees are motivated by different means.
-Some of the human relations approach contributions can be mentioned below as:
+Since human relations theory of management has given more importance to employees at the workplace we can certainly see such practice in modern organizations where employees are motivated by different means.
+Some of the human relations approach contributions can be mentioned below: